“Pig Feast” Movie: A Call for Energy Decentralization and Decolonialization

 Film poster of "Pig Feast" Source: @watchdoc_insta (Instagram)

-For decades, Papua has been treated not as a homeland, but as resource warehouse for Jakarta.
+For decades, Papua has been treated not as homeland, but as a warehouse of resources for Jakarta.
 Ironically distant enough to be ignored, yet close enough to be continuously exploited.
-For just as long, Papuans have resisted in countless ways, yet the cycle of exploitation persists.
+And for just as long, Papuans have resisted in countless ways, yet the cycle continues.

-Today, around 1,800 red crosses have been placed by local indigenous communities across their lands.
-These red crosses serve as a harrowing symbol of resistance and a desperate plea to stop the destruction of their homeland.
-Through these symbols, indigenous Papuans seek help from God and their ancestors to protect their forests, territories, and entire way of life from being commodified into profits that benefit everyone but themselves.
+Red crosses has been one of the resistance symbol for the indigenous Papuans.
+Today, around 1800 red crosses has been placed by local communities as a way to stop destruction of their homeland.
+Through these red crosses, indigenous Papuans seek help from God and their ancestors to protect their forest, their land, and their entire way of life from being turned into profit that benefits everyone but them.

 Red Cross standing with Laudato Si’ poster.